-This research has already commenced involving a team of national and international researchers and clinician-scientists under the leadership of principal investigator Dr. Margaret McKinnon, Homewood Research Chair in Mental Health and Trauma and Professor in the Department of Psychiatry and Behavioural Neurosciences at McMaster University, in collaboration with a team of scientists and learners from HRI, McMaster University, and Western University.
-Supporting the project are researchers and clinician-scientists from St. Joseph’s Healthcare Hamilton, the University of Regina, the University of Ottawa, the University of Vienna and the federally funded Centre of Excellence on PTSD.
+Research has already commenced and involves a team of national and international researchers and clinician-scientists under the leadership of principal investigator Dr. Margaret McKinnon, Homewood Research Chair in Mental Health and Trauma and Professor in the Department of Psychiatry and Behavioural Neurosciences at McMaster University, in collaboration with a team of scientists and learners from HRI, McMaster University, and Western University.
+Supporting the project are researchers and clinician-scientists from St. Joseph’s Healthcare Hamilton, the University of Regina, the University of Ottawa, the University of Vienna, and the federally funded Centre of Excellence on PTSD.

 The initial phase of this project will focus on qualitative and quantitative research, with early findings being rapidly translated to new prevention and intervention strategies tailored to health care workers and public safety personnel.
-A second phase will implement, and critically evaluate, these novel approaches in different treatment settings ranging from inpatient to outpatient counselling and disseminate these approaches widely for the benefit of all Canadians.
+A second phase will implement and evaluate these novel approaches in different treatment settings and disseminate these approaches widely for the benefit of all Canadians.